vblinden/blog/resources/posts/setup-lets-encrypt-with-nginx.md

 sudo apt-get install certbot python-certbot-nginx
 ```

-## Getting a SSL certificate from Let’s Encrypt
+## Getting a SSL certificate from Let's Encrypt

-Now that we installed Certbot we can get a certificate from Let’s Encrypt by running the following command.
+Now that we installed Certbot we can get a certificate from Let's Encrypt by running the following command.

 ```
 sudo certbot --nginx -d example.com -d www.example.com